ssrishi/React/bgColorChanger/readme.md

 ## bgColorChanger Project (React)
 ### Project Live: [Link](https://bgcolorchangerreact.netlify.app/)
+# Instructions For Mobile Users: Select Desktop site option as it is not responsive.

 To you use the source code:
 a) Create React App.
 b) Connect Tailwind CSS to your app.